vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 The version `1.x.x` relies on Angular 7.
 If it's needed to use the library for Angular 6, install the v0.1.0 by running the command `yarn add ngx-owl-carousel@0.1.0` or `npm i ngx-owl-carousel-o@0.1.0`.

+The version `v1.0.2` adds the automatic disabling of logging in production mode.

-The version v1.0.1 has the following changes:
+The version `v1.0.1` has the following changes:
 1. Added checking for the number of slides.
 If there are no slides to show, the carousel won't get rendered.
 2. Correction of logging in cases when the option `items` is bigger than the number of slides or is equal to it:
     - if it's bigger, the console will show the notification  `The option 'items' in your options is bigger than the number of slides.
 This option is updated to the current number of slides and the navigation got disabled`;